Jordan Stewart (footballer, born 1995): Glenavon

 On 31 January 2023, it was announced that Stewart had signed on loan with Glenavon until the end of the season.

+Crusaders

+Stewart played for Crusaders for the 2024–25 season.

+Glentoran

+On 19 May 2025, it was announced Stewart would return to Glentoran on a two-year contract.

 International career

 Stewart has represented Northern Ireland national football team at Under-19 level, making his debut in the 1–1 draw against France.
 In August 2015, Stewart was called up to the Under-21 set-up by coach Jim Magilton for their fixtures against Scotland and Iceland.

 Personal life

 Stewart attended Belfast Met.
 His grandfather, Phil Scott, was also a footballer.
+His Grandfather got to see Stewart score at the National Stadium for Glentoran against Linfield.